 Check Out The Vets And Medications

 If your dog or cat sneezes, there is no need to run straight to the vet.
-Minor ailments will sometimes put themselves right, and that could save you an extra vets bill.
-Of course, if they involved in an accident or it is very apparent some more serious is wrong, you should get them to the vet as soon as possible.
+Minor ailments will sometimes put themselves right, and that could save you an extra vet bill.
+Of course, if they are involved in an accident or it is very apparent something more serious is wrong, you should get them to the vet as soon as possible.

 There are medications that your pet will be prescribed that are specialist treatments for a specific problem.
 But there are other things, such as flea treatments, that you will find cheaper in places other than the vets.

 There are many online stores now dedicated to animal products and you may just find you can save quite a lot of money by purchasing some of your pet treatments from them.

 I recommend purchasing flea lotion and worming tablets from Pet Drugs Online, this is where I get my dog and cat treatments because the prices are very competitive.

 It is worth looking into pet insurance to pay the vet bills.
 The cover varies greatly from policy to policy, so check out that you are getting exactly what you think.
 As well as treatment costs, some policies will pay the legal costs if your pet bites someone, or the cost of advertising if your pet is lost.